Select Page

 COURSE DESCRIPTION:

-This two-day training course will focus on detection of fluid channels, voids and leaks, and their effective repair.
-Poor cement coverage often leads to production of undesired fluids, disposal problems, reservoir pressure decline, loss of hydrocarbon reserves and other problems.
-Aim to evaluate and discuss various technologies used to repair leak paths due to wellbore ages which can develop allowing fluid to migrate from the high-pressure downhole strata through leakage paths in the containment.
+This one-day training course will introduce methods of detecting fluid channels, voids, and leaks, and focus on their effective repair.
+Poor cement coverage often produces undesired fluids, disposal problems, reservoir pressure decline, loss of hydrocarbon reserves, and other problems.
+Intend to evaluate and discuss various technologies used to repair leak paths due to wellbore aging which can develop allowing fluid to migrate from the higher-pressure downhole strata through leakage paths in the cement containment.

-Numerous logging tools and techniques are available to evaluate cement issues prior to initial completion or anytime during the life of the well.
-Topics on the technologies that are available to repair the primary cement to the proper stage of hydraulic isolation or solve the SCP problem will be discussed during the training course.
-The morning of the course is dedicated to cement evaluation and the afternoon to cement repair.
+Topics on the technologies available to repair the primary cement to the proper stage of hydraulic isolation or solve the SCP and SCVF problem will be discussed at the Training Course.
+Half the morning of the Training Course is dedicated to cement evaluation and the afternoon to cement repair.

 COURSE CONTENT: